 Taking notes helps you to stay focused during the meeting.
 When you know you don’t have to remember every word, you can stay present and actively listen to your mentee.

-Virtual meetings with collaborative note-taking make mentor meetings easier.
-Airgram integrates seamlessly with Zoom, Teams, and Google Meet.
-Airgram is an AI assistant that helps you host more efficient meetings.
-For mentor meetings, the shared note-taking comes in handy – you and your mentee can write down actions simultaneously to save time.
+Virtual meetings with collaborative note-taking make mentor meetings easier, and that's where Airgram helps.
+It integrates seamlessly with Zoom, Teams, and Google Meet and helps you host more efficient meetings.
+For mentor meetings, shared note-taking comes in handy – you and your mentee can write down actions simultaneously to save time.

 Review actions from the last session